syarahil852/RandomComic/README.md

 | publisher | The name of the comic strip | ✔ |
 | title | Title of the specific comic comic | ✔ |
 | alt | Hover text if the comic supports it | |

+## Complaints/Concerns

+If you are one of the comic strip creators and would like your comic *not* included in RandomComic, then please leave a github issue or contact me through email and it will be removed.